 The first version of STILL was called The Story of Rose, published on Amazon a couple of years ago.
 It was well received but incomplete.
 I thought it would be the first of a trilogy as that seemed to be the fashionable thing to do.
 Thankfully, under the guidance of my old friend Claudia Shaffer it became one book.
 In truth, it is many books but it holds together as one story, part metaphysical thriller, part magical realism.
 Now, in this year of Covid-19 it seems more relevant than I could ever have imagined.
-Here, you will find a small scrap.
-On the Fragments section you will find more scraps illustrated by images from my more visual past.
-I hope you find enough to make you want to buy it – either from Amazon or direct from me if you find yourself in the same cafe one day.
+Here, you will find a small scrap, inspired by my travels overland to India in late 1978.
+After this, the road was closed by endless war and violence, and one of the most holy paths on the planet was lost to subsequent generations.

 “Not so long ago, the path was opened for many more travelers.
 There was a need.
 The devolvers had come close to achieving their aims and the world was left sad and bitter, with little sense of connection or hope.
 Out of the ashes, a new world began to emerge, a world seemingly filled with all kinds of opportunity, of education and work, easy access to money, things to buy and do, an artificial abundance in which people could lose themselves, lose all sense of purpose.